BAkinmarin/the-cleaning-hack/README.md

 # The Cleaning Hack

-This is a website built for my partner, who owns a growing cleaning business with three employees.
+This is a website built for the owner of a growing cleaning business who currently have four employees.
 The business is based in Buckinghamshire, England with operations extending to Berkshire, Hertfordshire and, on ocassion, Bedfordshire.

 ![Am I Responsive Screenshot](assets/testing/tch-amiresponsive.png)